cyevgeniy/lmst/README.md

-# Lmst - Opionated mastodon client
+# Lmst - web client for Mastodon

+Lmst is a web client for Mastodon that focuses on small size and simple interface.

-## Goals
+## How it's different

-- As little third party dependencies as possible
-- No infinity scroll
-- Fast as fuck
+Lmst has very small bundle size - **up to 10 kB**, and this limit won't be increased in the future.
+This is the mandatory requirement.

+Also it has zero dependencies, so it won't suffer from a library that became deprecated.
+As a consequence, lmst offers a very small subset of features:

+- Follow/unfollow profile
+- Write text-only statuses/replies
+- Boost/unboost statuses
+- Delete own statuses